Guided Biofilm Therapy (GBT) in Ottawa

 Finally, our team will work with you to establish a personalized recall schedule tailored to support your long-term oral health objectives.
 Because oral bacteria naturally reform over time, scheduling regular GBT visits assists in managing biofilm accumulation and supports the continuous maintenance of healthy teeth and gums.

-The Role of GBT in Preventive Care at The Teal Umbrella
+Why Patients Love GBT at The Teal Umbrella

-The long-term hygiene maintenance of dental implant restorations, crowns, bridges, and orthodontic appliances.
+• The long-term care of crowns, bridges, implants, and braces.

-Patients with a clinical history of recurring gingival inflammation.
+• Patients with a history of recurring swollen or bleeding gums.

 Clinical Suitability